EyalBrilling/914-PC-BOT-integration-with-raspberry-pi-4-and-ROS2/src/README.md

 # ROS2 packages/nodes README.md

 Every folder in the src folder is a ROS2 package.
 The src folder structure:

 - **wbr914_package** : Contains:
   - The node that runs on the robot itself via the pi4.
   - Under srv, service declrations.
-- **node_examples** : example nodes that communicate with the robot node, showing how to send commands to it.
+- **node_examples** : Example nodes that communicate with the robot node, showing how to send commands to it.

 ## Download ROS2